 - Great egrets

 - Side-blotched lizards

 - California kingsnakes (harmless)

-While moving by the many waterways across the lagoon, take a close look to see crabs, fishes, and other extraordinary creatures going about their business.
+While moving by the many waterways across the lagoon, look closely to see crabs, fishes, and other extraordinary creatures going about their business.
 It helps to start at the Nature Center first to get the lay of the land.